pvcnt/accio/docs/docs/vagrant.md

 Type `accio` and look at the built-in help.
 Note that the client is only configured to reach the local cluster (named `devcluster`), not external clusters.

-## 3. Shut down the cluster
+## 3. Shut down the virtual machine
 When you are done working with Accio, you can stop the virtual machine with `vagrant halt`.
 You can then start it again in the same state with `vagrant up`.
-If you want to irreversibly destroy your local cluster, you can user the `vagrant destroy` command which will delete the virtual machine.
+If you want to irreversibly destroy your local environment, you can user the `vagrant destroy` command which will delete the virtual machine.